Philippine Health Insurance Corporation: Controversy

-On August 25, 2021, Senator Richard Gordon presented the Senate blue ribbon committee report containing the findings of its 2019 investigation into the alleged fraud and corruption within the state-run health insurer.
-Video footage inside the report included a PhilHealth Regional Vice President receiving a gift which turned out to be a girl wearing a bra and underwear dancing in front of the RVP, and employees shouting as one could expect a show from a nightclub.
-According to Thorrsson Montes Keith, PhilHealth officials stole at least P15 billion through overpriced IT projects, "ghost claims", and the misuse of COVID-19 funds.
-In his testimony with the Senate, Keith likened PhilHealth officials to a "mafia" or "syndicate".
+On August 25, 2021, Senator Richard Gordon presented a Senate committee report of its 2019 investigation of alleged fraud and corruption in the state-run health insurer.
+Video footage in the report included a PhilHealth regional vice president receiving a lap dance.
+According to Thorrsson Montes Keith, PhilHealth officials misappropriated at least in overpriced IT projects, "ghost claims", and the misuse of COVID-19 funds.
+In Senate testimony, Keith compared PhilHealth officials to a "mafia" or "syndicate".

-On August 26, 2021, the president and chief executive officer of PhilHealth, Ricardo Morales resigned from his post over anomalies in the agency.
-Morales said that he will submit his resignation letter to the Malacanang Palace.
-PhilHealth SVP for Legal Sector Rodolfo del Rosario Jr. also resigned.
+The following day, PhilHealth president and CEO Ricardo Morales said that he would resign.
+PhilHealth Senior Vice President for the Legal Sector Rodolfo del Rosario Jr. also resigned.

+The Supreme Court of the Philippines invalidated the transfer of PhilHealth funds to the national treasury.